Raghu Rama Krishna Raju: Political career

-Raghu Rama Krishna Raju, a politician from the YSR Congress Party (YSRCP), quit the party in 2014 after failing to secure the party's nomination for the 2014 Lok Sabha elections and joined the Bharatiya Janata Party (BJP).
-In 2018, he left the BJP and joined the Telegu Desam Party (TDP).
+Raghu Rama Krishna Raju, a politician from the Telugu Desam Party (TDP), quit YSRCP party in 2014 after failing to secure the party's nomination for the 2014 Lok Sabha elections and joined the Bharatiya Janata Party (BJP).
+In 2018, he left the BJP and joined the YSR Congress Party (YSRCP).
 Then, in March 2024, he quit the YSRCP again and rejoined the TDP, thereby changing parties a total of 5 times in a span of 9 years.

 He has contested in the 2019 elections from the Narasapuram Lok Sabha constituency as a YSRCP candidate.
 He has won the election securing 38.11% votes polled with a majority of 31,909 votes against TDP's Vetukuri Venkata Siva Rama Raju.

-Raju is an outspoken critic of his party and its chief who is ex chief minister, Y. S. Jagan Mohan Reddy.
+Raju is an outspoken critic of his ex-party and its chief who is ex chief minister, Y. S. Jagan Mohan Reddy.
 The differences between them were made public in November 2019 when Raju spoke out against the Andhra Pradesh government's effort to convert Telugu medium government schools to English medium.
 Ever since he spoke against his party and alleged scams in several government schemes.

 In July 2020, YSRCP appealed to the Lok Sabha speaker to disqualify Raju as an MP stating Raju's anti-party activities as the reason.
 In October 2020, Raju wrote to Prime Minister Narendra Modi, alleging that Jaganmohan Reddy was promoting evangelism in Andhra Pradesh, in violation of the Indian constitution.

 He was nominated as candidate from TDP for Undi Assembly constituency for 2024 AP elections and won as MLA and later on 14 November 2024 elected unopposed Andhra Pradesh Legislative Assembly Deputy speaker.